ugyenn-tsheringg/Predicting-Loan-Defaults-with-Deep-Learning/README.md

 A deep learning model to predict loan default probabilities for the African Credit Scoring Challenge.

+## Motivation
+This project was developed as part of a competitive challenge to address real-world financial risk assessment in African markets.
+It showcases my skills in deep learning, data preprocessing, and feature engineering while tackling a socially impactful problem.

 ## Description

 This project develops a robust neural network to predict the likelihood of loan defaults using financial data from the [African Credit Scoring Challenge](https://zindi.africa/competitions/african-credit-scoring-challenge).
 Built with TensorFlow, the model processes diverse features (e.g., loan amounts, durations, and borrower demographics) to provide accurate risk assessments for financial institutions in Africa's dynamic markets.
 Key techniques include feature engineering, SMOTE for class imbalance, and L2 regularization for robust generalization.

+## 🏆 Competition Results
+- F1 Score (validation): 0.812
+- Private Leaderboard: 0.6585
+- Ranked: 335 out of 899 teams (Top 37%)

 ## Features